soderlind/virtual-media-folders/readme.txt

 Virtual Media Folders works entirely within the WordPress admin.
 It doesn't affect your front-end theme.

 == Changelog ==

+= 1.0.3 =
+* Fixed: Moving files from "All Media" view no longer removes them from view (both bulk and single file moves)
+* Fixed: Sort order is now preserved when moving files from "All Media" view

 = 1.0.2 =
 * Fixed: Updated all "Media Manager" references in source comments to "Virtual Media Folders"